The Ritz Hotel, London: The Ritz Club

 In 1977, Trafalgar House agreed to lease the basement to Mecca Sportsman and Pleasurama, and the Ritz Club was opened the following year, under separate management from the hotel.
 The basement was restored in the hotel's Louis XVI style of 1906, and the decorations included 6,000 sheets of gold leaf.
-Gold leaf was not spared on moldings, cupids and garlands and a blue sky with fluffy clouds painted on the ceiling above the gaming tables.
-The restoration consisted of repainting, cleaning and recovering all in the original color scheme.
+Gold leaf was not spared on mouldings, cupids and garlands and a blue sky with fluffy clouds painted on the ceiling above the gaming tables.
+The restoration consisted of repainting, cleaning and recovering all in the original colour scheme.
 Furniture was restored to its original state and replicas replaced what could not be restored.
 Stephen Pulman was appointed Head Chef, after being recruited from the exclusive London members' club and restaurant Annabel's.
 When it opened, the Ritz Club was open to members and hotel guests only.
 However, unlike most casinos, it charged a fee to enter.
 The games were considered "high stakes" in that the minimum bet was usually very high.
 They offered roulette, black jack, baccarat, and poker, as well as some slot machines.

 In 1998, the club was purchased by London Clubs, who moved their premises from the Devonshire Club on St James's Street to the basement of the Ritz.
 A new company was formed in June 1998, the Ritz Hotel Casino Ltd., which was granted legal permission to open a casino.
 After a quick refurbishment, it reopened in September with exclusive membership, although members were permitted to invite a guest.
 In 2006, the club was divided into four main areas—the restaurant, bar, lounge and the private gaming room, situated in the former Banqueting Hall.
 The casino ceased operations in May 2020, following a government-enforced closure under COVID-19 lockdown restrictions.